exxxxxxxxxxd/hqOsu-xtreme/README.md

 # hqOsu-xtreme

+### END OF SUPPORT!!!
+I won't update this thing anymore because there's SOMEONE literally cheating on my own server, remember... this is just my little project so I can stop it anytime I wanted to.

 Important :
 - Only works on osu!stable latest version
 - This is unofficial version of hqOsu, cheat won't be updated.
 Only client compatibility will.